-The Lifesaving Society recommends using a household member such as a parent, guardian, sibling, or caregiver at least 15 years of age to provide in-water support to younger athletes, or when participants require direct supervision and physical contact during instruction
+The Lifesaving Society recommends using a household member such as a parent, guardian, sibling, or caregiver at least 15 years of age to provide in-water support to younger athletes, or when participants require direct supervision and physical contact during instruction.

 Where an Organization chooses to permit a household member in the pool with an athlete, the household member must be registered with OAS as either a Short-term Recreational Program Registrant (for programs running for six (6) weeks or less) or Recreational Program Registrant (for athletes registered as AquaGO!, Recreational, Limited Competitive (Novice), or Competitive), as applicable, to ensure they are insured to take part in artistic swimming activity.
-Clubs should consider requiring that individuals who provide in-water support to younger athletes registered in recreational or AquaGO! programs complete the AquaGO!
-Program Assistant course prior to participation.